 - As the weather gets warmer, you may notice the increasing presence of gnats with your houseplants.
 We recommend using Safer Houseplant Sticky Stakes or Mosquito Bits to help get rid of these pests.
 Sticky stakes are effective at catching the adults, while mosquito bits are useful in targeting the eggs and larvae that live in the soil.
 If possible, cut back on watering your houseplants slightly to help control the gnat population, as they love damp, wet soils!

-- Add movement to birdbaths with Water Wigglers and Solar Bubblers to attract more birds and deter pests like mosquitos.
+- Add movement to birdbaths with water wigglers to attract more birds.

-- Continue offering WBU Suet or Suet Dough to warblers, nuthatches, wrens & woodpeckers.
+- Continue offering WBU Suet Dough to warblers, nuthatches, wrens & woodpeckers, and all insect-eating birds.
+It’s a great way to provide additional protein.

 - Continue to put out oranges, grape jelly and nectar for orioles and sugar water for hummingbirds.
-Be sure to change the solution every few days or use a product with Nectar Defender in it to avoid spoilage.
-Spoiled nectar can be toxic to the birds, so this is very important.
-Try to keep feeders out of direct sunlight if possible.
-Remember, we offer FREE nectar refills at all 3 Moana Nursery locations!
+Be sure to change every few days to avoid spoilage — more frequently if in full sun all day.

-- Continue to supply fresh water and change it every other day to keep it clean.
-To prevent the chance of disease, clean birdbaths weekly with a weak bleach solution (1-part bleach to 9 parts water) and rinse well.
+- Continue to supply fresh water and change it every 3 days to keep it clean.
+To prevent the chance of disease, clean birdbath weekly with a weak bleach solution (1 part bleach to 9 parts water) and rinse well.

 - Store bird food in a sealed container and keep in a cool dry place to prevent spoilage.